 “Anyone who brings along the tickets can use them anytime.”

 The fair is already set up at Fair Road after organisers had to wait to leave Peel Park due to the water-logged ground.
-It will open at Wibsey from Friday, June 15, to Saturday, June 23, with the exception of Sunday.
+It will open at Wibsey from Friday, June 15, to Saturday, June 23, with the

 The Council, which organises the annual Mela, took the decision to cancel the event as they were not prepared to put people’s safety at risk.